-The only painful scene to watch was Anita’s change of heart after she meets Pritam’s sister-in-law who endorses ghar/pati ka sukh and domestic violence.
-Redeemingly, Anita is shown headstrong and makes her own choices.
+The only painful scene to watch for me was Anita’s change of heart after she meets Pritam’s sister-in-law who endorses ghar/pati ka sukh and domestic violence.
+Anita herself is headstrong and makes her own choices.

 Guru Dutt and Madhubala enact the endearing couple to a T. He is righteous and funny as the common man.
-She delivers a bank of comic and coquettish expressions as the heiress.
+She is a treasure of serious, comic and coquettish expressions as the rich heiress.
+Together they spark a fire.
 Famous cartoonist R. K. Laxman makes an appearance through his cartoons in the movie.

 O.P.
 Nayyar’s lively compositions Thandi Hawa, Chal Diye Banda Nawaz, Jaane Kahan Mera Jigar, Neele Aasmani, Udhar Tum Haseen and Pritam Aan Milo carry the story forward with some evocative cinematography by V.K Murthy.